 Greetings Equestrian Families,

 Proper footwear is very important when working around and riding horses.
 Since horses are very large individuals, we put safety first in our horse program.
 We require participants to wear good boots or shoes that help protect feet if they get stepped on, and, most importantly, to keep feet from sliding through the stirrup and getting stuck in the event of a fall.
 Participants must wear appropriate footwear to be allowed to work around and ride our horses.
 We ask that you send your child in horse-safe footwear for their program.
 Before investing in new boots, check to see if your child may already have something that would be appropriate for our riding and horsemanship programs.
-We also have a few sets of borrowed boots that your child can borrow for the day if you do not want to purchase new boots.
+If you do not have a pair of suitable boots please let us know.
+We have a few sets of borrowed boots that your child can borrow for the day if you do not have a pair of boots.
 Here are some examples:

 - Structured boot or shoe with hard toe.
 Footwear should protect toes, you can test this by pressing down on toe with thumb.